nafalogy/nafalogy/README.md

 ---

-### 🤝 Collab / Hire
+### 🤝 Collaboration / Hire Me
-Agar aapko **token, presale, NFT, ya koi custom smart contract** chahiye ho — DM/email kar dein.
+If you need a **token, presale, NFT, or any custom smart contract** — feel free to DM/email me.
-Main **requirements → architecture → implementation → test → deploy → docs** complete flow deta hoon.
+I deliver the **full pipeline:** requirements → architecture → implementation → testing → deployment → docs.